UKGovernmentBEIS/beis-report-official-development-assistance/doc/deployment-process.md

         git pull
         git merge origin/develop
         ```
-    - Set the merge commit title to 'Release-x'
+    - Set the merge commit title to 'Release x'
+    - `git push origin main`
 1. Production smoke test once the code has been deployed to production, carry
 out a quick smoke test to confirm that the changes have been successfully
 deployed.